ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Enhanced Weighting and Private weighting protocol

-Here we consider the bias described in Remark \ref{remark:grad_var}.
-In our ULDP-AVG algorithm, we have employed uniform clipping weights, i.e. for any $s\in S$ and $u\in U$, $w_{s,u}=1/|S|$, as a feasible solution to the problem without privacy violation.
-However, for more sophisticated solution, we propose following weighting strategy.
-We set a weight $w^{opt}_{s,u}$ for $C_{s,u}$ according to the number of records, following the heuristic that a gradient computed from a large number of records yields a better estimation that is closely aligned with the average.
-This results in the smaller bias.
-That is, let $n_{s,u}$ be the number of records for user $u$ in silo $s$, we set the weight as {
+In considering the bias observed in the convergence analysis on ULDP-AVG (described in detail in Remark \ref{remark:grad_var} in Appendix, we employed uniform clipping weights in the ULDP-AVG algorithm (Algorithm \ref{alg:uldpavg} Line 16), i.e., for any $s \in S$ and $u \in U$, we set $w_{s,u}=1/|S|$, as a simple solution without privacy violation.
+Now we propose an enhanced weighting strategy that aims to reduce the bias.
+We set a weight $w^{opt}_{s,u}$ for $C_{s,u}$ according to the number of records for user $u$ in silo $s$, following the heuristic that a gradient computed from a large number of records yields a better estimation that is closely aligned with the average.
+This results in smaller bias.
+That is, let $n_{s,u}$ be the number of records for user $u$ in silo $s$, we set the weight as follows: {

-} \unskip We empirically demonstrate the effectiveness of this strategy in the experiments.
-However, the crucial question arises: how can it be implemented without privacy violation?
+} \unskip We empirically demonstrate the effectiveness of this strategy later.

-For the aforementioned better weighting strategy, a central server could aggregate histograms encompassing the user population (number of records per user) within each silo's dataset.
+\textbf{Private weighting protocol.} Given the above weighting strategy that relies on number of user records per user per silo, the crucial question arises: \textit{how can this be implemented without violating privacy?} A central server could aggregate histograms encompassing the user population (number of records per user) within each silo's dataset.
 Subsequently, the server could compute the appropriate weights for each silo and distribute these weights back to the respective silos.
-However, this approach raises significant privacy concerns.
-It leads to a privacy breach as the silo histograms are directly shared with the server.
-Additionally, when the server broadcasts the weights back to the silos, it enables an estimation of the entire histogram of users across all the silos, posing a similar privacy risk against other silos.
-In essence, the privacy protection necessitates preserving confidentiality in both of these directions.
-This is challenging because additive homomorphic encryption techniques such as Paillier cryptosystem cannot handle inverses to compute weights as in Eq. (\ref{eq:optimal_weight}), and the raw weights are disclosed to the party with the secret key when encrypting the weights.
+However, it raises significant privacy concerns, since the histograms are directly shared with the server.
+Moreover, when the server broadcasts the weights back to the silos, it enables an estimation of the entire histogram of users across all the silos, posing a similar privacy risk against other silos.
+In essence, the privacy protection is necessary in both directions.
+This is challenging.
+Additive homomorphic encryption, such as Paillier cryptosystem, is often used for this situation \cite{9476969}, but it is impossible to securely compute inverse values (for the weight in Eq. (\ref{eq:optimal_weight})).
+Note that unlimited records per user make DP impractical for protection.